RCasatta/blocks_iterator/README.md

 ```

 If you have more consumer process you can concatenate pipes by passing stdout to `PipeIterator::new` or using `tee` utility to split the stdout of blocks_iterator.
 The latter is better because it doesn't require re-serialization of the data.

+## Binary version

+When using pipes, data is serialized and deserialized.

+blocks_iterator 1.x produce serialized BlockExtra with version 0 and read version 0.
+blocks_iterator 2.x produce serialized BlockExtra with version 1 and read version 0 and 1.
+The binary format has been changed so that version 1 can deserialize only the block bytes, without instantiating the Block struct.
+By doing so, light clients can use bitcoin_slices to visit the block data in faster way.

 ## Memory requirements and performance